 So the bigger question that Peri asks is, “What kind of doctors would we create when a student is paying Rs 1-2 crore to be a doctor in the country?”

-He further urges that “the collective conscience of the country must demand that we increase supply at affordable pricing” so that students can stay back in India instead of going abroad for education and medical aspirants have more choice in the college they choose – both public and private institutions.
-Peri also suggests that the private and deemed universities must comply with the basic demand that the fee be regulated for a certain period of time to ensure that India has more doctors with conscience.
+He further urged that “the collective conscience of the country must demand that we increase supply at affordable pricing” so that students can stay back in India instead of going abroad for education and medical aspirants have more choice in the college they choose – both public and private institutions.
+Peri also suggested that the private and deemed universities must comply with the basic demand that the fee be regulated for a certain period of time to ensure that India has more doctors with conscience.